Strangebrewer/strangeblog/server/Planning.md

   - add tags to the display
   - add functionality for adding and removing tags (mine and users') to Posts
   - add deletePost functionality to Posts component
+  - add functionality for filtering by category
+  - add search functionality:
+    - this should unfold a search box that expands the grey buttons area
+        - it should have:
+          - title input box
+          - tags input box
+          - date range inputs